-Form: Single to multi-stemmed shrub, or with pruning, tree.
+Form: A single to multi-stemmed shrub, or with pruning, a tree.

-Leaf retention: Evergreen except will drop leaves under
+Leaf retention: Evergreen except will it will drop its leaves under three conditions:

-extreme drought, and cold temperatures below its hardiness range.
+before blooming (which does not happen every year), extreme drought, and cold temperatures below its

 Growth rate: Slow.
 Supplemental water speeds growth.

-Fruit: Hairy, brown seed pod.
-Seeds are edible only
+Fruit: A short brown seed pod.
+The pea-sized black seeds are edible only after

 Toxic / Danger: Thorns.
-Dust from wood cutting is
+The wood contains toxins; sawdust is a possible breathing

 Cultivation and Uses